Pour la version française, cliquez ici.

 What is Sympathy?

-Sympathy is feeling sorry for someone whereas empathy is as feeling with someone.
+Sympathy is feeling sorry for someone while caring for this person whereas empathy is as feeling with someone.
 Some common ways to express sympathy are sending a sympathy card or flowers to the funeral service.

 What is Compassion?